 There is no question this frequent reference to fundamental principles is needed.
 CAPR will serve as a constant reminder of this truth.

-Administrative law as used by agencies and municipalities has strayed from legislative intent, and this has caused an over-reach and a carelessness in rule-making as applied to On Site Septic (OSS) Management and Marijuana Production Facilities.
+Administrative law as used by agencies and municipalities has strayed from legislative intent, and this has caused an over-reach and a carelessness in rule-making.
 CAPR will ask the legislature to revisit these issues to protect property rights.

 The Growth Management Act must be reformed and the goals of protecting property rights must be given constitutional consideration in this reform.